Vision & Orthodontics

 - Correct bites that can lead to facial asymmetric growth

 - Guide permanent teeth into a more favorable position

 - Create a more pleasing arrangement of teeth, lips and face

-- Possibly reduce the need for further orthodontic treatment when patients are older
+- Likely will reduce the need for further orthodontic treatment when patients become adults

-Orthodontics can be made of metal, ceramic, or plastic.
-They may be removable or they may be brackets bonded to the teeth.
-By placing a constant, gentle force in a carefully controlled direction, braces slowly move teeth to a corrected position.
-You can often choose brackets that are clear or metallic, and sometimes you can choose the color of the ties that hold the wire in brackets.
-Wires are also less noticeable than they used to be, and the latest materials move teeth faster with less discomfort to patients.
+Orthodontics can be fashioned from metal, ceramic, or plastic.
+They may be removable or they may be brackets semi-permanently bonded to the teeth.
+Whatever type of orthodontic realignment that a patient uses, they all work by placing a constant, gentle force in a carefully controlled direction, braces slowly move teeth to a proper position.
+You can often choose brackets that are clear or metallic, and you can also choose the color of the ties that hold the wire in the brackets themselves.
+Wires have also become less noticeable than they used to be as the metals used are strong enough to achieve the desired effect with only a fraction of the size.
+Even better is that these newer materials adjust teeth faster and cause less discomfort to patients.

-Treatment usually takes between 1 and 3 years, although early intervention can take as few as 6-12 months.
-If you think your child may need some corrective intervention, don’t wait.
-The sooner you can get problems corrected, the sooner your child will have a winning smile that will stay with him or her for a lifetime.
+Treatment usually lasts between 1 and 3 years, although early intervention can take as few as 6-12 months.
+Don’t hesitate if you think your child may need some corrective intervention.
+The sooner you can get problems corrected, the sooner your child will have a winning smile that will stay with him or her forever after.